Large circular photogalvanic effect in the noncentrosymmetric magnetic Weyl semimetal CeAlSi: Nonlinear Photocurrents

-\textit{Nonlinear photocurrents. --- } Circular photogalvanic effect is the phenomenon where circularly polarized light incident on a material induces a time-dependent current density that manifests in a DC current response.
+Circular photogalvanic effect is the phenomenon where circularly polarized light incident on a material induces a time-dependent current density that manifests in a DC current response.
 Whereas, the bulk photovoltaic effect is a DC current response due to linearly polarized light.
-Although these two effects can be produced by various mechanisms, we focus here only on the second-order intrinsic contributions, namely the ``shift current" and ``injection current" for BPVE and CPGE, respectively.
+Although these two effects can be produced by various mechanisms, we focus here only on the second-order intrinsic contributions, namely the ``shift current" and ``injection current".
 The total nonlinear photocurrent density in terms of the two can be written as,

 where,